Norman Lloyd: Personal life and death

 On June 29, 1936, Lloyd married stage actress Peggy Craven.
 Together, they had two children: Michael, and actress Josie, who died the year before Lloyd.
-They remained married for 75 years until her death in 2011.
+Lloyd and Craven remained married for 75 years until her death in 2011.

 Lloyd began practicing his lifelong hobby of tennis at the age of 8.
 "With the application and time I have devoted to it, I should have been a reigning World Champion", he said in a 2000 interview.
 His opponents included Charlie Chaplin, Joseph Cotten, and Spencer Tracy.
 Lloyd continued to play twice a week until July 2015, when he had a fall.
 He stopped driving in 2014 at Michael's insistence.

 Lloyd turned 100 on November 8, 2014.
 Two of his longtime friends and understudies, Ed Begley Jr. and Howie Mandel (both of whom co-starred with Lloyd on St. Elsewhere), reflected on his centenarian celebration; Begley, Jr. said: "I [have] worked with Norman Lloyd the actor and Norman Lloyd the director, and no one [has] informed me better on the art of storytelling than that talented man.
 He is a constant inspiration, and my eternal friend"; Mandel added, "I love Norman Lloyd.
 He is a legend.
 I have spent hours like a little kid while he regaled us with stories of Hitchcock.
 He teaches, he entertains.
 He is a legend."

 On October 25, 2017, two weeks before his 103rd birthday, Lloyd attended Game 2 of the 2017 World Series in Los Angeles.
-Ninety-one years earlier, at the age of 11, he attended Game 1 of the 1926 World Series at Yankee Stadium.
+Ninety one years earlier, at the age of 11, he attended Game 1 of the 1926 World Series at Yankee Stadium.

 Lloyd died in his sleep at his home in the Brentwood neighborhood of Los Angeles, California, on May 11, 2021, at the age of 106.